The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Numerical experiments

 This means that $\alpha$ and $-\alpha$ are the eigenvalues of the discrete problem simultaneously.
-Then, to find the propagating values, we only need to solve the problem \eqref{disblockdiag} to find all the eigenvalues with a very small imaginary part and whose real part lies in $[0,0.5)$.
+Then, to find the propagative wave numbers, we only need to solve the problem \eqref{disblockdiag} to find all the eigenvalues with a very small imaginary part and whose real part lies in $[0,0.5]$.